“Anna, I need you to bring some more plates outside.”

 “Who’s that?”
-Ana asked, opening her eyes.
+Anna asked, opening her eyes.
 In the second before she did the fox waved weakly with its free hand and both of their wounds faded from sight.
-Ajani could still feel his though and was pretty sure the same applied to the fox but was glad the kid didn’t have to open her eyes to anything more horrible than patches of lavender in a running path that looked like it was designed by Disney.
+Ajani could still feel his though and was pretty sure the same applied to the fox but was glad the kid didn’t have to open her eyes to anything more horrible than patches of lavender in a running path that looked like it belonged in a kid’s cartoon.

 “Oh hey,” she said smiling.
 “I was wondering when you were coming out of the doll.”

 “You knew?” both Ajani and the fox fae asked.

 “Of course.
 I can see people like you and Yuuki-kun pretty easily.
 Do you live in the city?
 It’s usually city fae that dress normal.
 Did my aunt meet you in the city?”

 “No silly!
 Titi Rina!”
 Anna laughed.
 “She’s the only one in the family that gets me,” she said looking at Ajani.
 “I always wondered if she could see fae too, but I was too scared to ask.
 People either think you're a baby or you’re crazy if you say you can see fae.
 Can she see too Ajani?”

 “Not quite,” Ajani answered.
 “She can feel if fae are around, but not much more than that.
 She’s working on it though.
 That’s why I’m here,” Ajani shot a look at Yuuki.
 “She asked Orion and I to help figure out what sort of fae was hanging around her niece.”